Last Updated on March 7, 2023

 - Diversifies your garden

 Interested in getting more out of your garden and enjoying huge crops of strawberries?
-Here are some companion plants to consider growing with your strawberries:
+Below are some of the best companion plants for strawberries.

 1. Bush Beans

 Borage is considered one of the best companion plants for strawberries.
 It attracts pollinators and repels pests that can harm strawberries, improving yields while protecting strawberries from damage.
 Some gardeners believe borage also enhances the flavor of strawberries.
 Borage is also a delicious and useful culinary herb.
-Read more about how to use and grow borage here.
+Here’s more on growing and using borage.

 Caraway is another herb that benefits your strawberries by attracting insects that can defend them from harmful pests.
 Wasps and flies that caraway attracts cannibalize insects that commonly munch on strawberries.

 Beautiful lupin flowers do more than beautify the garden.
-Like beans, lupin is a legume, helping to add nitrogen to the soil.
-Lupin’s flowers also attract pollinators, great for improving yields.
+Like beans and peas, lupin is a legume, which helps your strawberry plants by adding nitrogen to the soil.
+Lupin’s flowers also attract pollinators, helpful for boosting yields.

 Strawberries and asparagus make the most of a perennial garden bed.
 They don’t root at the same depth and therefore don’t compete for nutrients.
 Here’s a great tutorial on planting asparagus and strawberries together from Joybilee Farm.

 Onions’ pungent smell will discourage pests and you’ll get to harvest delicious onions.
-Other members of the allium family — chives, garlic, and scallions — also work as companions for strawberries.
+Other members of the allium family also work as companion plants for strawberries.